-An outage in Amazon Web Services’ Simple Storage Service (S3) reminded us why you need a business recovery strategy.
+Outages of Amazon Web Services’ Simple Storage Service (S3) happen from time to time, which is exactly why you need a business recovery strategy.

 Moving to the Cloud Alone Isn’t a Panacea